Vonng/pigsty/docs/p-infra.md

 ```

- If you have Jupyter enabled in your production environment, Make sure Jupyter's password is changed!
+ If you have Jupyter enabled in your production environment, change Jupyter's password!